 The following is a summary of the rights of the holders of Tenaris shares.
 These rights are set out in our articles of association or are provided by the applicable Luxembourg law, and may differ from those typically provided to shareholders of U.S. companies under the corporation laws of some states of the United States.
 This summary does not contain all information that may be important to you.
-For more complete information, you should read our articles of association, which are attached as an exhibit to this annual report.
+For more complete information, you should read our articles of association, which are attached as an exhibit to the registration statement filed by us on Form F-4 (of which this prospectus forms a part).
+For information on how to obtain a copy of our articles of association, see "Part Seven-Additional Information for Shareholders-Where You Can Find More Information."